Cleric-K/FlySky-i6X_Firmware_BugFix/README.md

 ![Before-After](images/before_after.jpg)

+> The problem is much more pronounced when using a digital protocol (IBUS or SBUS).
+PPM is not affected that much because by its nature it has lower frame rate than digital protocols.

 If you just want to install the update head over to the [How to flash](#how-to-flash) section.

 If you are interested in the details - read on.